Phineas and Ferb season 1: Ratings

-The first episode, "Rollercoaster", garnered a total of 10.8 million viewers when aired as a preview on August 17, 2007.
+The first episode, "Rollercoaster", garnered a total of 10.8 million viewers when aired as a one-episode preview on August 17, 2007.
 When Phineas and Ferb officially debuted in February the next year, it proved cable's number one watched animated series premiere by "tweens".
 Throughout the first quarter that followed, it peaked as the top-rated animated series for ages 6–10 and 9–14, also becoming number three animated series for all of cable television for viewers age 6–10.
 By the time the commissioning of the second season was announced in May 2008, the series had become a top-rated program in the 6–11 and 9–14 age groups.
+The review aggregator website Rotten Tomatoes calculated an approval rating of 100%, based on 7 reviews, with an average rating of 9/10.